chinamike65/hugo-tuolesi/content/book2/book2en.md

 Visualize an eight-petaled lotus flower on the head, and in the middle of the lotus is Sakyamuni Buddha meditating.
 His heart glows with white light, and he invites the guru to the Three Jewels (the guru includes the root guru and the lineage guru), and invites all the Buddhas and Tathagatas.
 Bodhisattvas, warriors and warrior mothers merged into Shakyamuni Buddha.

-The rituals of viewing the grain field are:
+The rituals of Generating the Merit Field are:

 There is no difference between happiness and emptiness.
 In the vast emptiness, Samantabhadra makes offerings to the sea of ​​clouds.